“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 The programme is accredited by the Chartered Institute of Building (CIOB).
 Successful graduates, with appropriate experience, may then to apply to the CIOB for full corporate membership and use the designatory letters ‘MCIOB’ after their name.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-This programme is ideally suited to you if you already have construction-related employment experience, and are aiming for senior positions in project management.
+This programme is ideal if you already have construction-related employment experience and are aiming for senior positions in project management.
 It aims to develop your awareness of the importance of construction projects to clients, and the context and constraints in which projects are procured and undertaken.

 As a construction project manager, you could work for consultancy practices, contractors, sub-contractors or other specialist companies in the supply chain.

 You may be involved at the very earliest stages of construction projects, managing the development of project briefs and designs for clients.
-Alternatively, you could be working during the construction phase, or managing the substantive resources needed during occupation, maintenance, refurbishment and finally demolition and recycle.
+Alternatively, you could work during construction or manage the substantive resources needed during the occupation, maintenance, refurbishment, demolition and recycling phases.
 Or you could work as an independent project manager, perhaps building up your own consultancy practice.

 The programme is also excellent preparation for doctoral-level study and a career in research and university lecturing.

-Graduates can also use the qualification to enter a range of other careers.
-For some of these roles, relevant experience or post graduate study may be required.
+Graduates can also use the qualification as a stepping stone into a range of other careers.
+Some of these roles may require relevant experience and/or postgraduate study.
 Possible careers include: